3110/mycobot-transponder/README.md

 If the data transmission status is 'ON', the sending command, the number of commands sent, and the byte sequence of commands are displayed on the screen.
 The command number(the 4th byte) will have a blue background.

-The setting of whether to display the data transmission status is saved in the non-volatile storage, and the setting will be reflected at next startup.
+The setting of whether to display the data transmission status is saved in the non-volatile storage, and the setting will be reflected at the next startup.

 ## Show Joint Angles(Button B)